Digital Whiteboard Technologies

 - One common approach to digital whiteboard work is to use some type of electronic surface and stylus or digital pen device.
 E.g., a smartphone, a tablet such as an iPad, a computer with a touch screen such as Microsoft Surface, a desktop or laptop computer with a bluetooth or USB writing/drawing tablet, like this one (there are other varieties and models).
 The electronic surface and stylus are then paired with an application such as those listed below, providing the instructor and/or students with a digital drawing/writing experience, and a way to share and save their work.
 The view of the application on the screen can then be video recorded and/or shared in real time with students, using Zoom videoconferencing or another screen capture tool.

-- The second approach uses a device called a document camera, which is a little bit like an overhead projector, but entirely digital, like this one (again, there are many varieties and models).
+- A second approach uses a device called a document camera, which is a little bit like an overhead projector, but entirely digital, like this one (again, there are many varieties and models).
 With this approach, the instructor can write on a piece of paper on their desktop, and the document camera captures and transmits their writing in real time to a computer, where it can be video recorded and/or shared in real time with students, using Zoom videoconferencing or another screen capture tool.
 The instructor may then scan the pieces of paper they used and share them as PDFs with students.

-Applications for Digital Whiteboard Work:
+Digital Whiteboard Applications:

 For any of these applications, you would most likely use an electronic surface and stylus, as described above, as the drawing input for the application.
 Please note that applications marked with * are not Caltech licensed or reviewed; see FERPA and Security for cautions about using such applications.